dafny-lang/dafny/Test/tutorial/induction-principle.md

 ### First version of the induction principle - verifying `Pure`

-If you look carefully at the proof of `InterpExpr_Pure_WithLocals` in the previous section, you will notice that the only important lines of code are the recursive calls applied on `e1` and `e2`.
+If you look carefully at the proof of `InterpExpr_Pure` in the previous section, you will notice that the only important lines of code are the recursive calls applied on `e1` and `e2`.
 The remaining lines simply introduce variables like `ctx1` so that we can actually *write* those calls.
 We might want to factor out this structure once